 If you are a commercial driver and you are facing DUI charges in Florida, you are going to need legal advice from an experienced criminal defense attorney.
 Commercial drivers are held to a higher standard than drivers of standard-sized cars due to the fact that these large and heavy vehicles have the potential to cause far more damage, injury, and loss of life.
 For this reason, CDL drivers can be arrested for a DUI with a lower BAC than other drivers.
 Therefore, if you have caused an accident because you drove a commercial truck whilst under the influence of drugs or alcohol, the penalties that you will be facing have the potential to ruin your career.

 At The Law Place, we have 75 years of combined experience.
-Our criminal defense lawyers have the skills and knowledge needed to fight for your rights and win reduced consequences or even a dismissal of your DUI charge.
+Our North Port DUI lawyers have the skills and knowledge needed to fight for your rights and win reduced consequences or even a dismissal of your DUI charge.

 For more information, call us today for a free consultation at (941) 444-4444.
 Our phone lines are open 24 hours a day, 7 days a week.